enactjs/docs/src/pages/docs/tutorials/tutorial-typescript/component-with-ts-enact/index.md

     )
 });

 const Counter = Changeable({prop: 'count' , change: 'onCounterChange'}, CounterBase);

 //Change the default export to the new `Counter` component export default Counter;
 ```

+> Note: The `createHandler` function is simply a shortcut to allow us to avoid duplicating the same piece of code three times (once for each of the events we need to handle).
+What the code does is take a function that modifies the `count` value and returns the new value.
+It takes the incoming click event and then creates a new event to pass to the `onCounterChange` event from `Changeable`, passing it the value modified by the function.

+> Note: Because the `onCounterChange` event is being supplied by `Changeable`, we'll mark it as optional since we don't want it to be required from its parent.

 ### Counter View in the Browser

 ![Enact TypeScript Counter with Decrement Click](Counter_view_decrement.png)

 ### Error Handling